Our Priority Audiences

-Across all our public engagement work we seek innovative, exciting public engagement that has been designed with the needs of audiences firmly in mind.
+At SAS we seek to support innovative, exciting public engagement that has been designed with the needs of audiences firmly in mind.

-We actively welcome applications for the Being Human festival and the SAS Public Engagement fund which celebrate inclusivity, equality and diversity.
+We actively support public engagement work which celebrate inclusivity, equality and diversity.
 We are particularly keen to see public engagement work which engages with underrepresented groups in a researcher's community, and/or groups who share a particular protected characteristic (defined under the Equality Act 2010).

 We encourage researchers to be specific about intended audiences when developing public engagement activities.
 We will not knowingly support events or activities which include speaker line-ups that lack appropriate diversity, including all-male or ‘about us, without us’ activities – where a subject is explored without representation from those affected by it.